mebrett/omkdatasets/README.md

 ### Omeka S Datasets

-Austen_published: Jane Austen's published works.
-Special columns are "creator S id" for resource id and "ref url" which points to the Wikipedia entry for the
+*Austen_published:* Jane Austen's published works.
+Special columns are "creator S id" for resource id and "ref url" which points to the Wikipedia entry for the work.